 As global trade continues to expand, the demand for efficient drayage services is growing rapidly.
 With the drayage services market projected to increase by over $2.4 billion between 2024 and 2029, this critical component of the supply chain is becoming even more essential.
+In logistics terms, a drayage service means handling the transport of a shipping container over a short distance – often within the same metropolitan area.
 Drayage plays a vital role in the seamless movement of goods, connecting ports, rail yards, warehouses, and distribution centers.
 It acts as the crucial link between major shipping modes like ocean freight, rail, and trucking, ensuring fast, reliable transitions for containerized cargo.

-Drayage refers to the short-haul transportation of containerized cargo, typically within the same city or between nearby logistics hubs.
-It acts as the crucial first and last step in the supply chain, connecting major transport modes without the need to unload the cargo itself.
-This process is essential for keeping global trade moving smoothly and cost-effectively.
+In logistics, drayage is defined as the short-haul transportation of containerized cargo, typically within the same city or between nearby logistics hubs.
+In other words, drayage means moving freight over a relatively short distance as part of a longer overall journey.
+This process serves as the first and last mile in the supply chain, bridging the gap between long-haul segments without the need to unload the cargo from its container.
+By handling these crucial first-mile and last-mile moves, drayage services keep global trade moving smoothly and cost-effectively.

-Connects ports, rail yards, warehouses, and distribution centers
+Intermodal link: Connects ports, rail yards, warehouses, and distribution centers to facilitate intermodal transportation.

 Facilitates seamless transfers between different transportation modes, such as ships, trains, and trucks, without unloading the cargo.
 This approach relies on standardized intermodal containers (typically 20ft or 40ft), ensuring secure and efficient movement.
 For example, electronics shipped from China can travel from the Port of Los Angeles to a Chicago warehouse via a combination of drayage trucks and rail, reducing costs and transit times.
 Union Pacific Railroad offers a three-day intermodal service connecting Los Angeles and Chicago, making it a cost-effective and reliable choice for long-distance freight.